-24. CONTINGENT ASSET
+25. CONTINGENT ASSET

-At 31 March 2018 the charity had received notification of entitlement to a share of two further legacies.
-However as the monetary value of the legacies cannot be measured reliably and in one case there has been indication that the legacy will be contested, no income has been recognised in these financial statements.
-The legacies will be recognised as income when the criteria for income recognition are met.
+At 31 March 2019 the charity had received notification of entitlement to a share of a further legacy for approximately £142,000.
+However, as there had been an indication that the legacy would be contested, no income has been recognised in these financial statements.
+The legacy will be recognised as income when the criteria for income recognition are met.